davidoster/Bonfire-Next/bonfire/docs/general/routes.md

 	$route->get('users/(:num)', 'users/show/$1', ['subdomain' => '*']);

-## Route Filters
-Filters provide a simple way of limiting access to a given route.
-This is useful for creating areas of your site that require authentication.

-### Defining a Filter
-Filters are defined by passing in a Closure to the `filter` method.
-This is a static method to make accessing it from your own classes simple.

-	\Bonfire\Route::addFilter('old', function()
-	{
-		if (get_instance()->input->get('age') > 200)
-		{
-			return redirect('home');
-		}
-	});

-### Attaching a Filter to Route
-You can attach a filter to a route by passing it in as one of the options for that method.
-This can be used across all methods, just like a Global Option.
-The key name may be either `before` or `after`.

-	$route->any('users/(:num)', 'users/$1', ['before' => 'old']);

-### Retrieving Route's Filters
-To grab the callback functions that should be executed for a specific route, use the `getFilters()` method.
-The first parameter is the route you want the callbacks for.
-The second parameter is the type, either `before` or `after`.

-	Route::getFilters('users/(:num)', 'before');

-This returns an array of Closures that can be executed.

 ## HTTP Verb Routing

 To make building REST-based routing simpler and more consistent, you can use the